vantage6/vantage6-workshop/episodes/chapter6.md

 [info ] - Your new API key has been uploaded to the config file ***/vantage6/node/node1.yaml.
 ```

-When you finish the process, the new API key will be uploaded to the node configuration file.
+When you finish the process, the node configuration file will be updated with the new API key.

 To make the new API key effective, you need to restart the node by running the command `v6 node stop` and then `v6 node start`.